 - A UV transilluminator

 To build it:

-To get a quality picture and good detection limits you will have to play around with the ISO, shutter speed and aperture.
-This will be specific to your camera, but the setting ISO 200, Shutter speed 1/3, Aperture 8.0 worked for me so may be a useful starting point for you.
+- To get a quality picture and good detection limits you will have to play around with the ISO, shutter speed, and aperture.
+This will be specific to your camera, but the setting ISO 200, Shutter speed 1/3, Aperture 8.0 worked for me—so this may be a useful starting point for you.

 Update: Here’s a schematic diagram that shows how the whole thing should fit together.
 Let me know if you have any comments or questions.

 One thing to remember when imaging your gels is to minimize the time on the UV transilluminator as UV light can damage DNA and impact your downstream applications if you are cutting bands out of the gel.

 For more tips, tricks, and hacks for getting your experiments done, check out the Bitesize Bio DIY in the Lab Hub.

 You must be logged in to post a comment.

 This is great.
 I am going to try this tomorrow.
 Thanks

 Thanks for this post.
 Can you give an example of the filters you would use?
 Would a cheap orange light filter like this be fine: https://www.amazon.co.uk/Neewer-Transparent-Correction-Lighting-Magenta/dp/B016Q0BBN2/ref=sr_1_1?ie=UTF8&qid=1481141244&sr=8-1&keywords=orange+light+filter